 Everest Base Camp is at the foot of Everest and destination of trekkers all around the world.
 However, you can only see the Everest peeking behind the great Lhotse and Nuptse and create an illusion as if they were taller than Mt.
 Everest.
 Therefore, hiking to Kalapatthar is necessary to get beautiful views of the Everest.
 It is also a viewpoint to catch the sunrise and sunsets over Everest and other peaks as well as Khumbu Icefall.
 Kalapatthar is the highest place you will go during your trek while Gorakshep is the highest place you will stay in.

 6. Glorious views of Himalayas and landscapes along the way

 Views of Himalayas decorate the path to Everest Base Camp since the flight to Lukla.
 As you move forward, the views become clearer and more majestic.
 Either or not you will see them depends on the weather of the day.
-On a clear day, you may see Everest and other mountains like Lhotse, Nuptse, Makalu, Cho Oyu and Ama Dablam while on foggy days you may not get their outstanding views.
+On a clear day, you may see Everest and other mountains like Lhotse, Nuptse, Makalu, Cho Oyu, and Ama Dablam while on foggy days you may not get their outstanding views.
 From viewpoints like Tengboche and Kalapatthar, views of mountains can be seen clearly.
 Sunrises and sunsets look amazing over them from there.
-Beside mountains, the landscape is dominated by forests, rivers, waterfalls and habitations in the Lower region while glaciers, moraines, mountains and snow dominates the Upper region.
+Besides mountains, the landscape is dominated by forests, rivers, waterfalls and habitations in the Lower region while glaciers, moraines, mountains and snow dominates the Upper region.